nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert-warning">

-**:warning: PartyPlanet will use its default Address Book and Event Book if it is unable to locate the JSON files.
-It will start with an empty Address Book and Event Book if there is an error in the JSON files.**
+**:warning: PartyPlanet will use its default Address (resp.
+Event) Book if it is unable to locate the JSON file for the Address (resp.
+Event) Book.
+It will start with an empty Address (resp.
+Event) Book if there is an error in the JSON file for the Address (resp.
+Event) Book.**

 </div>